 All IKEA products are produced in accordance with the IKEA IWAY Standard, our Supplier Code of Conduct.
 It sets out the minimum environmental and social standards expected from our suppliers, including compliance with local laws.
 We do not accept any form of forced labour, child labour or treatments in breach of our supply chain requirements.
 Our cotton teams across the globe ensure that all cotton used in IKEA products meets the demands of compliance in our supply chain.
 By having teams on the ground in areas where it has previously been challenging to work responsibly, we can challenge the traditional ways of working and improve the industry.
 If we discover that we are acting in places where we cannot ensure our requirements are being met, we follow-up on the ground and drive change.

 What is cotton?

 Cotton is one of the world's most appreciated and used natural fibres.
 Textiles in cotton are soft, hardwearing and can be washed at high temperatures.
 They are also good at breathing and absorbing moisture – making them pleasant to wear close to the body.
 Today at IKEA we use more and more recycled cotton and strive to make sure that all the new cotton we use has been grown and produced with less and less amounts of pesticides, fertilisers and water.

 No bunched-up sheets

-A fitted sheet has elastic edging that makes it stay in place on the bed.
+A fitted sheet has elastic edging all around that makes it stay in place on the bed.
 This way, you won't be disturbed by a sheet that tangles and bunches up during the night.
-You'll find it easier to get a good night's sleep - and your bed will look neater too!
+You'll find it easier to get a good night's sleep - and your bed will look tidier too!